plast-lab/doop/docs/doop-101.md

 Our running example can be found in [Example.java](doop-101-examples/Example.java).

-We will run a simple naive analysis (`-a context-insensitive` option) on the generated jar file (`-i Example.jar` option).
+We will run a lightweight naive analysis (`-a micro` option) on the generated jar file (`-i Example.jar` option).
 This analysis has only a few basic rules but it's a good representative skeleton of actual analyses.
 Since Doop performs a whole program analysis, the library will be analyzed along with application